jfb-h/MainPaths.jl/README.md

 ## Installation

-The package is currently not registered but can be added via github link.
+The package is currently not registered but can be added directly via the github package URL.
 From the julia REPL, type `]` to enter the Pkg REPL and run:

 ```julia